wobo-gavin/repo0312/docs/quickstart.rst

       }

 - A ``/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Exception\ClientErrorResponseException`` is thrown for 400
-  level errors if the ``exceptions`` request option is not set to true.
+  level errors if the ``exceptions`` request option is set to true.
 This exception extends from ``/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Exception\BadResponseException`` and ``/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Exception\BadResponseException`` extends from
   ``/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Exception\RequestException``.